Planetable/PlanetableXYZWebsite/content/guides/dotbit.md

 ## Step 3 · Access

-After the DWeb record becomes effective, you can access your website using the .bit.site public gateway like this:
+After the DWeb record becomes effective, you can access your website using the .bit.ink public gateway like this:

-<a href="https://planetable.bit.site" target="_blank">planetable.bit.site</a>
+<a href="https://planetable.bit.ink" target="_blank">planetable.bit.ink</a>

 You can also use .bit domain in Follow Planet.